kiwi0fruit/pyppdf/README.rst

      -g, --goto [url|setContent|temp|data-text-html]
                       Choose page.goto behaviour.
-By default pyppdf tries 'url' modethen 'setContent' mode. 'url' works only if url (PAGE) arg wasprovided or {goto={url=<...>}} was set in the merged args.'setContent' (works without page.goto), 'temp' (temp
-                      file) and'data-text-html' work only with stdin input.
+By default pyppdf tries 'url' mode then 'setContent' mode. 'url' works only if url (PAGE) arg was provided or {goto={url=<...>}} was set in the merged args. 'setContent' (works without page.goto), 'temp' (temp file) and 'data-text-html' work only with stdin input.
-                      'setContent' and'data-text-html' presumably do not support
-                      some remotecontent.
-I have bugs with the last one when:page.goto(f'data:text/html,{html}')
+                      'setContent' and 'data-text-html' presumably do not support some remote content.
+I have bugs with the last one
+                      when: page.goto(f'data:text/html,{html}')
      --help           Show this message and exit.

 See `Pyppeteer